CSharplie/ploosh/docs/connectors/native/mysql.md

 | port                     | no        | 3306       | Port to use by the connection
 | require_secure_transport | No        | False      | Set True if the server require a secure transport

-:warning: it's highly recommended to use a [parameter](/docs/configuration-custom-parameters/) to pass the password value
+⚠️ it's highly recommended to use a [parameter](/docs/configuration-custom-parameters/) to pass the password value

 ### Example
 ``` yaml